saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials_module3.md

     * DKs enable us to use AWS services with our existing applications or create entirely new applications that will run on AWS.

 ### AWS Management Tools:
+- **AWS Elastic Beanstalk:**
+- *AWS Elastic Beanstalk is an orchestration service offered by Amazon Web Services for deploying applications which orchestrates various AWS services, including EC2, S3, Simple Notification Service (SNS), CloudWatch, autoscaling, and Elastic Load Balancers.
+Elastic Beanstalk provides an additional layer of abstraction over the bare server and OS;[wiki]*
-- **AWS Elastic Beanstalk:**  With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:
+- With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:
     * Adjust capacity
     * Load balancing
     * Automatic scaling
     * Application health monitoring

-### AWS CloudFormation
+### AWS CloudFormation:

 **Benefits:**